Shueb-Khan/Poweshell-for-download-Apps-On-Windows/wa.md

 🧱 Option 1: Install via PowerShell (Offline Method)
 If you’ve downloaded the .appx file manually:

-Download the Appx Package You can find it on the https://NuGet Gallery for Microsoft.UI.Xaml..
+Download the Appx Package You can find it on the (https://www.nuget.org/packages/Microsoft.UI.Xaml/)..
 Look for version 2.8.x and download the .nupkg file.

 Extract the Appx File